-It was resource intensive and expensive, but thanks to innovations in cloud technology and the increasing availability of lightning-fast fibre connectivity, other options have opened up in recent years.
-While your mileage may vary with what is the right choice, we can provide you with information in the data centre vs. server room debate.
+It was resource-intensive and expensive, but thanks to innovations in cloud technology and the increasing availability of lightning-fast fiber connectivity, other options have opened up in recent years.
+While your mileage may vary with what is the right choice, we can provide you with information in the data center vs. server room debate.

 - Data Center vs. Server Room